Alyn Shipton: Early life

 Shipton became interested in jazz in his youth and formally studied cello, but also played double bass in a school jazz band.
 He played both cello and bass in the West Surrey Youth Orchestra, and played in the first performance of John Dankworth's "Tom Sawyer's Saturday" commissioned for the Farnham Festival.

 After winning an open scholarship to read English at St Edmund Hall, Oxford, he ran the university jazz club.
 During that time he played with many guests who appeared there, including George Melly.
 The trumpeter with Melly, John Chilton, dates Melly's decision to go on the road with the Feetwarmers to their appearance with Shipton in Oxford in 1973.
 At Oxford, Shipton also wrote for the student magazine Isis and directed plays, including Ben Jonson's The Alchemist.
-He had a keen interest in visual arts and was one of the authors of the catalogue of paintings in the collection of St Edmund Hall.
+Shipton had a keen interest in visual arts and was one of the authors of the catalogue of paintings in the collection of St Edmund Hall.
 He subsequently studied for his PhD (2004) in music at Oxford Brookes University.